Emergency Medical Training

 The total cost of the program is $1,600. $600 is paid on registration day and the balance can be placed on a payment plan.
 Tuition must be paid in full by the fourth week of instruction.

 HISTORY OF OUR EMT PROGRAM

-Our EMT Program was established by Trudy Casey, P.A., EMT-P, CMA/AAMA, IAPA.
-Casey had over 35 years of emergency medical service experience in addition to being Chicago’s first female paramedic.
+Our EMT program was established by Trudy Casey, P.A., EMT-P, CMA/AAMA, IAPA.
+Casey had more than 35 years of emergency medical service experience in addition to being Chicago’s first female paramedic.